synerg5g/Pyramis/docs/pyramis-keywords.md

 ### 📖 Requirements for compilation to executable NF

-Pyramis keywords can flexibly represent key aspects of most multi-tier systems.
+Pyramis keywords can represent key aspects of most multi-tier systems.
 However, to compile to a working implementation, certain constraints have to be imposed on the inputs and outputs.

 <details>
 <summary> <strong>Well-Defined L-7 protocol library</strong></summary>